Carton House: Shell Cottage

-The famous Shell Cottage is a quaint cottage which once had a thatched roof and is decorated outside and inside with seashells.
-It was built for Her Grace Emily, Duchess of Leinster (1731-1814), wife of His Grace The 1st Duke of Leinster.
-The cottage was the home of the singer, songwriter and actress Marianne Faithfull from the late 80's and through the 90's.
+The Shell Cottage is a cottage which once had a thatched roof and is decorated outside and inside with seashells.
+It was built for Emily FitzGerald, Duchess of Leinster (1731–1814), wife of James FitzGerald, 1st Duke of Leinster.
+The cottage was the home of the singer, songwriter and actress Marianne Faithfull from the late 1980s and through the 1990s.

 Sport

 Golf

 Carton House Golf Club has two courses, one designed by Mark O'Meara and opened in 2002, and the other designed by Colin Montgomerie and opened in 2003.
 The former is a parkland course, utilising the rolling land of the estate as well as the waters of the River Rye, while the latter is an inland links and features head high pot bunkers, "fast-running" greens and narrow fairways.

 Carton House was the venue for the European Tour's Nissan Irish Open in 2005 and 2006, having previously hosted the 2004 and 2005 AIB Amateur Open Championship.
 In 2006, Carton House was the first Irish golf club to be awarded the 'Committed to Green' environmental award by the International Committed to Green Foundation, and the International Association of Golf Tour Operators, European Golf Resort of the Year 2008.
 The 2013 Irish Open was held on the Montgomerie Course at Carton House (27–30 June).
-The winner was England's Paul Casey with an outstanding −5 (67) on the final day including an eagle on the last for a total of −14 to win by 3.
+The winner was England's Paul Casey with a −5 (67) on the final day including an eagle on the last for a total of −14 to win by 3.

 Golf Ireland

-In 2020, Golf Ireland was established as the single governing body for golf in Ireland by the amalgamation of The Golfing Union of Ireland, the men's association founded in 1891) and Irish Ladies Golf Union (or ILGU; the ladies' association founded in 1893).
+In 2020, Golf Ireland was established as the single governing body for golf in Ireland by the amalgamation of the Golfing Union of Ireland (or GUI; the men's association founded in 1891) and Irish Ladies Golf Union (or ILGU; the ladies' association founded in 1893).
 The GUI had their national headquarters on the Carton House Demesne, which facility also comprised the GUI National Academy, a 22 acre teaching facility for up-and-coming golfers, as well as being a facility available to all golfers in Ireland.